 • Serums or Ampoules

-A serum is the next stage of layering moisture to allow it to thoroughly absorb into the skin.
+A serum or ampoule is the next stage of layering moisture to allow it to thoroughly absorb into the skin.
 Serums are also made up of water and humectants, like essences, but they also tend to be a little thicker in texture and richer in particular active ingredients.

 These ingredients can include potent antioxidants, skin resurfacers like vitamin A, chemical exfoliants, or specific skin soothers.
 You can choose to use the same serum in the morning and at night if it’s not too strong, or use one serum in the morning and another at night.